Refugees from Ukraine

 Living allowance, Benefits and Banking

 Do you have shelter in our Municipality?
 And not enough money to live on?
-Then see how you can apply for living allowance as well as the rules for this.
-The national rules regarding shelter and living allowances have changed in February 2023.
-Therefor we invite everyone for an appointment.
-From 1 April we will work according to the new scheme and you will receive the new amount.
+Find out how you can apply for living allowance as well as the rules for this.

 Do you receive living allowance?
 This stops when you start doing paid work.
 And possibly if you move or are temporarily absent.
 That is why you must immediately report any changes that may affect your living allowance.